Viraj-Mavani/Haunted-Jaunt-Atomic-Edition/README.md

 ## Credits

 - **Unity Tutorial**: This project is originally based on the Unity 3D beginner tutorial "[John Lemon's Haunted Jaunt](https://learn.unity.com/project/john-lemon-s-haunted-jaunt-3d-beginner?uv=2020.3)".
-- **Modifications**: All enhancements, including the running mechanic, health system, main menu, pause menu, and mini-map, were implemented by Viraj Mavani.
+- **Modifications**: All enhancements, including the running mechanic, health system, main menu, pause menu, and mini-map, were implemented by Me.